VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 ## vmagent

-`vmagent` is a tiny but brave agent, which helps you collecting metrics from various sources and storing them to [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics).
+`vmagent` is a tiny but brave agent, which helps you collecting metrics from various sources and storing them to [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics) or any other Prometheus-compatible storage system that supports `remote_write` protocol.

 <img alt="vmagent" src="vmagent.png">